microsoft/playwright/docs/src/events.md

 // Note that Promise.all prevents a race condition
-// between clicking and waiting for the popup. const [popup] = await Promise.all([ page.waitForEvent('popup'),
+// between clicking and waiting for the popup. const [popup] = await Promise.all([
+  // It is important to call waitForEvent first. page.waitForEvent('popup'),
   // This action triggers the popup page.evaluate('window.open()')